The Fairgrieves of Scotland

 JEAN MCMILLAN

-HENRY FAIRGRIEVE was christened 12 January 1701 in Liberton, Midlothian, Scotland, the son of William Fairgrieve and Margaret Smith.
+Henry Fairgrieve was christened 12 January 1701 in Liberton, Midlothian, Scotland, the son of William Fairgrieve and Margaret Smith.
 He is sometimes called Harie or Hendrie in the records.
 He married Jean McMillan 21 May 1725 in Lasswade, Midlothian, Scotland.
-Henry and Jean had the following children:
+Jean was christened 6 September 1701 in Dalkeith, Midlothian, the daughter of Andrew Mcmillan and Elizabeth Henderson.

 1. James, christened 20 August 1721 in Lasswade.